-NOTICE OF DETERMINATION CORE PARTICIPANT APPLICATION - 'NAO'
+NOTICE OF DETERMINATION CORE PARTICIPANT APPLICATION - 'DS'

 - 1. The Brook House Inquiry was announced by the Secretary of State for the Home Department on 5 November 2019.
 In my opening statement on 21 April 2020, I formally invited those who wished to be considered for Core Participant status to submit a written application.
 An initial deadline for applications was set for 19 May 2020 but I committed to considering any applications I received as the Inquiry progressed. - 2.
-I received a written application from NAO for Core Participant status dated 11 May 2021.
-I have given careful consideration to the application and I have decided to grant the application, for the reasons set out in detail below.
+I received a written application from DS for Core Participant status dated 10 May 2021 and a further letter dated 6 July 2021.
+I have given careful consideration to the application and submissions and I have decided to grant the application, for the reasons set out in detail below.